iBDFrankfurt/APProVe/README.md

   </a>
 </p>
 In the next step we need to add one new client.
 Name this one "rest-client".
 You do not need to add anything else here.

+## Add Admin User APProVe
-Now you should add your first user! <br>
+Before you add your first user be sure to check the followin:
+1. Auth-Service needs to be up and running
+2. Auth-Service Keycloak SPI should be linked and mounted
+3. Backend-Service shoudl be up and running

+If you add a new user in Keycloak, this user will automatically be saved in APProVe if the above statements are true.

 ```bash
 Go to Manage -> Users -> Add User and set a credential
 ```

-Before you can finally login in APProVe you should add two roles as well. <br>
+Before you can login in APProVe this user needs to have a role, so you should add two roles as well. <br>
-With the addition of providing custom roles in this and future updates, this step can be ignored in the near future, but for now you should add at least the ROLE_PROSKIVE_ADMIN role.
+**With the addition of providing custom roles in this and future updates, this step can be ignored in the near future, but for now you should add at least the ROLE_PROSKIVE_ADMIN role.**

 ```bash
 Go to Configure -> Roles -> Add Role